backstage/backstage/docs/getting-started/configuration.md

 ```

 That should be it.
 You can stop your Backstage App.
 When you start it again and
-go to your Backstage portal in your browser you should have your login prompt!
+go to your Backstage portal in your browser, you should have your login prompt!

 To learn more about Authentication in Backstage, there's the following docs you
 could read: